-FI 505 Men in Difficult Times.
-This course offers an indepth look at the issues now facing Christian men as they attempt to redefine their own manhood in light of the current men's movement and a biblical view of gender roles.
-Special attention is given to men in ministerial and therapeutic settings.
-Issues to be dealt with include definitions of masculinity, power and control, competition, aggression and war, inexpressiveness and intimacy, spirituality, sexuality, father, male/male friendships and male/female friendships.

-FI 540 Narrative and Family Life.
-An introduction to the relevance of narratives and the formation of story in the lives of families, through an exploration of postmodern approaches to family theory.
+- FI 500 Introduction to Integration.
+This course seeks to address an orientation to the various ways of interpreting the task of "integration," and their relevance to the student's own personal and spiritual development.
+Topics such as the purpose and value of theological study, an overview of integrative elements of the curriculum, and an anthropological and covenantal model for unifying various perspectives on the human person and family relationships are addressed.
+(2 units[k1]) - FI 503 Advanced Integration Seminar.
+This course explores the process of integrating social science with insights from Scripture, the history of the church and the experience of contemporary Christians involved in the helping professions.
+Examples of integration, with the goal of assisting students in developing their own perspectives and convictions regarding integration, are explored.
+(2 units) - FI 540 Narrative and Family Life.
+This course is an introduction to the relevance of narratives and the formation of story in the lives of families, through an exploration of postmodern approaches to family theory.
 The application of narrative to conceptions of healing and wholeness are explored, with particular emphasis upon the themes of love and loss/suffering.
-Students will gain an understanding of the value of narrative constructs in both family counseling and ministry.

-FI 585 Special Topics in Family Integration.
+Students will be expected to gain an understanding of the value of narrative constructs in both family counseling and ministry. - FI 585 Special Topics in Family Integration.
 This course focuses on selected rotating topics dealing with the integration of religion and the Christian faith with family therapy and studies.
 It is designed to make use of the expertise of visiting scholars, adjunct and resident faculty who would like to offer relevant course work in this field which falls outside the regular curriculum.